-Behaviour consultations are for behaviour issues that fall outside the scope of pure obedience training and that need intensive individual attention.
+Behaviour consultations are for behaviour issues that fall outside the scope of pure obedience training and that needs individual attention.
+Behaviour issues covered range from house training to aggression and any other unwanted behaviour in between.
+These sessions are held at your home, and if required transferred to other environments i.e. on walks, in the car or at the vet.
 Whenever an emotional association (i.e. fear, anxiety, frustration, conflict, apprehension, anger etc.) needs to be changed – a behaviour consult is required.

 Behaviour is not something ‘within’ the animal, it is fluid; it is a function of the environment and its past consequences.
 Behaviour is the study of one.
 Two or more dogs with the same undesirable behaviour will require a different approach.
 I don’t subscribe to ‘behavioural recipes’ or ‘throwing spaghetti against the wall’ to see what sticks.
 Your dog, your circumstances and home environment is different from anybody else’s.
 Therefore, before an effective behaviour change plan can be formulated specifically for you and your dog, a Functional Assessment (FA) needs to be done.